 The best Medicare Supplement plan is one you can afford, has the coverage you’re most likely to utilize, and that your insurance company of choice offers.

-Prior to changes in Medicare regulations, Medicare Part F was the most popular supplement plan.
+Before changes in Medicare regulations, Medicare Part F was the most popular supplement plan.
 An estimated 60% of subscribers held the plan.
-While this doesn’t necessarily mean Plan F was the best plan, many Medicare beneficiaries chose it because it offered the most coverage and predictability when it came to their Medicare costs.
+While this doesn’t necessarily mean Plan F was the best plan, many Medicare beneficiaries chose it because it offered the most coverage and predictability for their Medicare costs.

 How Are Plan F and Plan G Medicare Supplements Different?

 Plan G has emerged as the next-closest supplement option to Plan F. Plan G is available if you are new to Medicare in 2020 and beyond.
 The key difference between Plan F and Plan G is that Plan G does not pay for the Part B deductible, which is $203 in 2021.